tari-labs/tari-university/src/cryptography/digital_signatures/schnorr_signatures.md

 ## So why all the fuss?

-What makes Schnorr signatures so interesting (and [potentially dangerous](#key-cancellation-attack)) is their simplicity.
+What makes Schnorr signatures so interesting, and [potentially dangerous](#key-cancellation-attack), is their simplicity.
 Schnorr signatures are _linear_, so you have some nice properties.

 Elliptic curves have the multiplicative property.
 So if you have two scalars _x, y_ with corresponding points, _X, Y_,